The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \left(\mathbf{u}^{(1)}\cdot\mathbf{u}^{(2)}\right)_{c, k} = \sum_{e\in c}\frac{A_{e, k}d_e}{2V_{c, k}}u_{e, k}^{(1)}u_{e, k}^{(2)} + \frac{A_{c, k - 1/2}\Delta z_{c, k - 1/2}}{2V_{c, k}}w_u^{(1)}w_u^{(2)} + \frac{A_{c, k + 1/2}\Delta z_{c, k + 1/2}}{2V_{c, k}}w_l^{(1)}w_l^{(2)}. \end{align} \]

-Similarly, the averaging operator is from the edges to the cell centers
+Analogously, the averaging operator from the edges to the cell centers reads

 \[ \begin{align} \newoverline{\mathbf{u}^{(1)}\mathbf{u}^{(2)}}^{(c, k)} = \sum_{e\in c}\frac{A_{e, k}d_{e, k}}{2V_{c, k}}u_{e, k}^{(1)}u_{e, k}^{(2)}.\tag{33.53}\label{eq:edges2cells_deep} \end{align} \]

 In the horizontal, the contravariant measures are prognostic variables and therefore do not need to be reconstructed.
-However, vertically you need
+In the vertical, however, one needs

 \[ \begin{align} \mathbf{v}\cdot\mathbf{e}^{(v)} = v^{(v)}, \end{align} \]